stealthman22/100-days-of-code/r2-log.md

 Learnt more hacks and tricks as the project is going along.
 Today I installed a package called particlejs: it is a really nice way of adding cool and interactive background effects.
 They have a react package on npm as well as different implementations.

+### DAY 27 (24th Septmber 2019)

+Added state to the smart-brain app, this will handle the two react synthetic events added to the button and URL box.
+We will be using https://docs.clarifai.com/ for image recognition.
+Imported the Clarifai package from npm and figuring out how to add Clarifai Api successfully to the app.
+N.B: Whenever you have to use state in a react app, you must use class syntax.
+State in simple term is the ability of your app to have a memory of changes When passing props to a component, use this to access it if it's in the same class When passing props to a component, use this to access it if it's in the same class